security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 The `Person Membership: Date first cited` field contains a date that is either:

-* The earliest date found in a source that specifically references the relationship between a person and an organization; or,
+* The earliest date found in the content of a source that specifically references the relationship between a person and an organization; or,
 * The earliest date of publication of sources that makes reference to the relationship between a person and an organization.

 > For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to this person as a commander, we will use 1 January 2012 as the value in `Person Membership: Date first cited`.
 If the source published on 1 March 2012 refers to this person as a commander on the date of 30 June 2011, we will use 30 June 2011 as the value in `Person Membership: Date first cited`.